How to Qualify for Early Intervention - Regional Center Services under age 3

 If you are looking for information about Regional Center services for children ages 3 and above, please see this article.

-If a child goes through the assessment process and is eligible for services, a Regional Center service coordinator will help the parents develop an Individualized Family Service Plan (IFSP) outlining the child's goals and services.
+- If a child meets the early intervention qualifications, a Regional Center service coordinator will help the parents develop an Individualized Family Service Plan (IFSP) outlining goals and services.

-Some of the services available to children under age 3 include therapies, funding for medical equipment and supplies (after insurance has already paid its portion), and respite for parents.
+- Some of the services available include therapies, funding for medical equipment and supplies, and respite for parents.

 What is Regional Center?